Louisiana State University: Greek life

+In 2019, 16% of undergraduate men and 27% of undergraduate women were active in LSU's Greek system.

 Athletics

 LSU fields teams in 21 varsity sports (9 men's, 12 women's), and is a member of the NCAA (National Collegiate Athletic Association) and the Southeastern Conference.

-The 9 men's teams compete in baseball, basketball, cross country, football, golf, swimming and diving, tennis, indoor track and field, and outdoor track and field.
+The nine men's teams compete in baseball, basketball, cross country, football, golf, swimming and diving, tennis, indoor track and field, and outdoor track and field.
 The 12 women's teams compete in basketball, beach volleyball, cross country, golf, gymnastics, soccer, softball, swimming and diving, tennis, indoor track and field, outdoor track and field, and volleyball.

 The athletics department official nickname is Fighting Tigers, Tigers, or Lady Tigers.

 National championships

-LSU has won 50 team national championships, 45 of which were bestowed by the NCAA, tying for sixth all-time in total NCAA team national championships.
-The five football titles were not conferred by the NCAA, as it does not award college football national championships at the Division I-FBS level.
+LSU has won 53 team national championships (most in the SEC), 48 of which were bestowed by the NCAA, tying for ninth all-time in total NCAA team national championships.
+The four football titles were not conferred by the NCAA, as it does not award college football national championships at the Division I-FBS level.